nasa/earthdata-search/README.md

 In order to operate against a local database this file will need `dbUsername` and `dbPassword` values set (you may need to update `dbHost`, `dbName` or `dbPort` in `static.config.json` if you have custom configuration locally)

 ###### Public (Non-Secure)
 Non-secure values are stored in `static.config.json`.
-It's best to keep these values as they are set and use the values in your local environment to prevent conflicts amongst developers.
+In order to prevent conflicts amongst developers you copy the static config into `overrideStatic.config.json` and change the config values there.
+Do not commit changes to `static.config.json`.

+    cp static.config.json overrideStatic.config.json

 ##### Database Migration